GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/README.md

 ### Description

-In order to get the summaries, we'll implement the _Refine_ approach for this challenge.
+In order to get the summaries, we'll implement a mixture of _Map-Reduce_ and _Refine_ approaches for this challenge.
 Most of the code is already provided in the `extract_summary_from_text` method in Cloud Function.
 Similar to the previous challenge, you're expected to design the prompts and provide the right values to the placeholders.

 ### Success Criteria